-In the current climate engaging in therapy if needed could be useful.
-To have a safe, non-judgemental and confidential space in which a client can get respite and air their deepest fear.
-Therapy offers a space to talk about difficult and painful experiences, to discuss the here and now, the ‘what and what ifs’.
-It offers a space where the unmanageable can feel manageable.
+Therapy offers that space to discuss the ‘here and now’ the ‘what and what ifs’, a space where the unmanageable can feel manageable.
 Therapy can give clarity to situations.
-The support of a trained professional would allow a greater ability to manage the long-term challenges as well as draw on possibilities.
+The support of an experienced professional would allow a greater ability to manage the long-term challenges as well as draw on possibilities.
 Therapy can also be a place for growth and development.

 People often ask what the ‘best therapy’ is.
-Well, the best therapy is always the one that is best for you.
+The best therapy is always the one that is best for you.
 If you feel comfortable and are able to confide in your therapist, openly and honestly then this is a good start.
 Therapy is a journey, you can expect support but also bear in mind, like any journey, there is likely to be ups and downs.
-It is referred to as ‘the talking cure’.